Wake Forest University: Graduate & Professional schools

-In addition to the Undergraduate College, Wake Forest University is home to the Graduate School of Arts and Sciences and four professional schools.
+In addition to the Undergraduate College, Wake Forest University is home to the Graduate School of Arts and Sciences and five professional schools.

+University leadership

 The thirteenth president of Wake Forest was Nathan O. Hatch, former provost at the University of Notre Dame.
 Hatch was officially announced as president on October 20, 2005.
 He assumed office on July 1, 2005, succeeding Thomas K. Hearn Jr., who had retired after 22 years in office (and for whom the Upper Quad is now named).
 In 2020, Hatch announced his retirement as president.
 On January 29, 2021, the Wake Forest University Board of Trustees named Susan Rae Wente as Wake Forest's fourteenth president and first female president of the school.
-On October 1, 2025, it was announced that university president Wente will be stepping down effective immediately June 2026.
+On October 1, 2025, it was announced that University President Wente will be stepping down effective immediately June 2026.
+On May 20, 2026, the Wake Forest University Board of Trustees announced that Peter Rodriguez was selected as the 15th President of Wake Forest University.